sanikaa-16/feedback-sentiment-analysis/README.md

-Here’s a detailed and professional `README.md` for your **Feedback Analysis** project using OpenAI API, Firebase, and a UI-based frontend:

----

 # 📝 Feedback Analysis System

 A smart and secure feedback analysis tool powered by OpenAI API, designed to collect, categorize, and analyze user feedback in real-time.
 The system features a clean UI for collecting feedback, ensures toxicity and spam filtering, provides developer suggestions, and visualizes insights via a Firebase-powered analytics dashboard.